 The CBHSSJB is pleased to announce the election of three new members of our Board of Directors.
 Their appointment was confirmed at the Board meeting of December 3-5, 2019.

 Darlene Shecapio-Blackmith was elected as Representative for the community of Ouje-Bougoumou.
-The full announcement will follow in a few days.

 Nicholas Ortepi replaces Reggie Tomatuk as Representative for Non-Clinical Staff.
 Dr. Robert Tremblay replaces Dr. Darlene Kitty as Representative for Clinical Staff.
 Dr. Kitty and Reggie Tomatuk had served two consecutive 3-year terms.

 Darlene Shecapio-Blacksmith is the Director of Social Development for the Oujé-Bougoumou Cree Nation.
 Her education and work experiences have centred on social work, mental health and addictions, and Indigenous studies.
 She writes, “Healing is where my heart is, it's my passion.

 “Put your hand in my hand, and together we will do what we could not do alone.”

 This statement strengthens my belief in what we must do to see our people happy and healthy again... working towards our collective healing is what my heart desires; to one day see our people live the fullness of Iiyiyuu Miyupimaatisiiun!
 I’m a single mother of a great young man and a kuukum of an adorable bundle of joy.
 Oujé-Bougoumou is where I call home and definitely where my heart is, and of course our Eeyou Istchee.
 In a nutshell, I love what I do!
 Meegwetch!”